 The Corps has several different regulatory responsibilities and issues several different types of permits.
 Sections 10 and 13 of the Rivers and Harbors Act of 1899 (22 U.S.C. §407) require that a permit be obtained from the Corps for alteration or obstruction of and refuse discharge in U.S. navigable waters.
-The Corps also has regulatory responsibilities under other laws, notably Section 404 of the Clean Water Act (33 U.S.C. §1344).
+The Corps also has regulatory responsibilities under other laws, notably Section 404 of the Clean Water Act (33 U.S.C. §1344), which requires a permit for dredging or filling activities into waters of the United States.
 Since the mid-1960s, court decisions and administrative actions have altered the jurisdictional reach of the Corps' regulatory program.
 For more information on the Corps' Clean Water Act authorities, see CRS Report 97-223, The Army Corps of Engineers' Nationwide Permits Program: Issues and Regulatory Developments, by Claudia Copeland and CRS Report RL33483, Wetlands: An Overview of Issues, by Claudia Copeland.
+The Corps also regulates and authorizes disposal of materials into the ocean under the Marine Protection Research and Sanctuaries Act; for more information, see CRS Report RS20028, Ocean Dumping Act: A Summary of the Law, by Claudia Copeland.